BlinkDL/RWKV-LM/README.md

 So it's combining the best of RNN and transformer - great performance, fast inference, saves VRAM, and fast training.
 Moreover you get a free sentence embedding.

-I am training it on the Pile: https://github.com/BlinkDL/RWKV-v2-RNN-Pile

-It might reach GPT-Neo performance within 100B tokens:
+I am training it on the Pile (https://github.com/BlinkDL/RWKV-v2-RNN-Pile) and it might reach GPT-Neo performance within 100B tokens:

 ![RWKV-v2-430M-Pile](RWKV-v2-430M-Pile.png)

+All of the trained models will be open-source.
+Inference is very fast (only matrix-vector multiplications, no matrix-matrix multiplications) even on CPUs, and I believe you can run a 1B params RWKV-v2-RNN with reasonable speed on your phone.

 See the release for a 27M params model on enwik8 with 0.72 BPC(dev).